Back to blog

 Both approaches cost you money.

-There is a third option: a 10-minute daily system that covers every review that matters and never requires you to write anything from scratch.
+There's a third option: a 10-minute daily system that covers every review that matters and never requires you to write anything from scratch.
 This is the exact framework.
 Steal it.

 Why "respond to everything" and "respond to nothing" both fail